Substitutes for heavy cream can include options like a soy milk-olive oil combo, evaporated milk, and coconut cream, among others.

-Heavy cream is considered a staple ingredient — and for good reason.
-It’s used in a wide variety of recipes, including soups, sauces, homemade butter, ice cream and sour cream.
+Heavy cream features in a wide variety of recipes, including soups, sauces, homemade butter, ice cream, and sour cream.

-Consisting of 36–40% fat, heavy cream is higher in fat than other cream varieties, including whipping cream, half-and-half and light cream.
+Consisting of at least 36% milk fat, heavy cream is higher in fat than other cream varieties, including whipping cream, half-and-half, and light cream.

 However, because heavy cream is high in fat and contains dairy, it may not be a suitable option for everyone.